LucasRKrueger/LucasRKrueger/README.md

-### Hey!
-How are you doing?
-You can call me Lucas!
+### My name is Lucas Rodrigo!

 - 🔭 I'm a Software Engineer
-- 🌱 I'm focused on my personal project called "Plante"
+- 🌱 I'm working on a personal project called "Plante"